Analysis: Sabres back at Square 1 in seeking to trade Eichel

 His days appeared numbered once Adams took over last summer and prepared to place his stamp on a floundering franchise.
 By September, teams were contacting Adams about Eichel’s potential availability, something Adams confirmed while saying he had no intention of trading the player.

-Public speculation of Eichel’s status in Buffalo didn’t set well with the team’s highest-paid player, who insisted he wasn’t the one seeking a trade.
+Public speculation of Eichel’s status in Buffalo didn’t sit well with the team’s highest-paid player, who insisted he wasn’t the one seeking a trade.

 What followed was a series of injuries, starting with Eichel breaking a rib during an on-ice session before the start of training camp, which led to the five-time 20-goal-scorer limited to a season-low two goals and 18 points in 21 games.

 An internal debate over Eichel’s disk led to a series of mixed messages from the team over the seriousness of the injury and when he could return.
-The tide eventually turned against Eichel.
+The tide eventually turned against keeping Eichel.

 Adams has been consistent in saying he respects Eichel as a player and a person.